-While Agile is the process of software development, while Devops, on the other hand, is about continuous software deployment and its related activities.
+While Agile is the process of software development, while DevOps, on the other hand, is about continuous software deployment and its related activities.

 In the DevOps team, individuals following Agile admit that agile is used to monitor the progress of the work.
 Tasks such as what has been assigned and what’s the release update etc can be planned.
-However activities such as security, performance can be unexpected events which need immediate attention.
+However activities such as security, performance can be unexpected events that need immediate attention.

-Talking in the DevOps perspective, the team has to ensure that the newly incorporated changes must not let any risk creep in.
-Also, there must not exist any unseen or changes which are not transparent, as DevOps is a continuous process and there is scope for several changes on board.
+Talking from the DevOps perspective, the team has to ensure that the newly incorporated changes must not let any risk creep in.
+Also, there must not exist any unseen or changes that are not transparent, as DevOps is a continuous process and there is scope for several changes on board.

-The agenda for implementing both Agile and DevOps is to help improve the efficiency in work, delivery improved applications which are free of risk.
-Here quality is an important attribute which is often looked over.
-Several IT companies believe on the fail fast concept, as it’s easier to fix the damage and costs less.
+The agenda for implementing both Agile and DevOps is to help improve the efficiency in work, deliver improved applications that are free of risk.
+Here quality is an important attribute that is often looked over.
+Several IT companies believe in the fail-fast concept, as it’s easier to fix the damage and costs less.

 Agile produces applications that fit better with the desired requirements and can adapt quickly to respond to the requirement changes

 To achieve this they must adopt the practices and principles of implementing Agile and DevOps practices, for faster development and deliver improved quality software with minimal risks.